Cabuyao: Post World War II

-What is common to these elected mayors is their concern for the general welfare of their constituents and the continuous implementation of programs, projects and activities towards the attainment of their objective of a peaceful and progressive place.
-The legacy left by these chief executives of the old town paved the road towards its transformation into the status of a component city, a status it currently enjoys.

 Cityhood

-On December 6, 2010, Laguna 2nd District Representative Justin Marc S.B.
-Chipeco filed House Bill No. 03811 or an Act Converting the Municipality of Cabuyao into a Component City of the Province of Laguna.
+On December 6, 2010 Laguna 2nd District Representative Timmy Chipeco filed House Bill No. 03811, or an Act Converting the Municipality of Cabuyao into a Component City of the Province of Laguna.
 The bill was referred to the Committee on Local Government dated December 13, 2010, and substituted to House Bill No. 4259.
-The Municipal Mayor as well as the residents of the town fully supported the measure and they looked forward for Cabuyao to become a City since it was fully deserving and qualified.
-After the successful readings and committee hearings of the bill, both in the House of Congress and Senate, the bill was approved by the senate on January 16, 2012, the same date when Cabuyao celebrates its 441st Founding Anniversary.
+The Municipal Mayor as well as the residents of the town fully supported the measure and they looked forward to Cabuyao to becoming a City since it was fully deserving and qualified.
+After the successful readings and committee hearings of the bill, both in the House of Congress and Senate, the bill was approved by the senate on January 16, 2012, the same date when Cabuyao celebrated its 441st Founding Anniversary.

 On May 16, 2012, President Benigno Aquino III approved House Bill No. 4259 or the Cabuyao City Charter and signed into law by virtue of Republic Act No. 10163.
 On August 4, 2012, a plebiscite was held to ratify the conversion of the town into a city.
-A total of 24,670 Cabuyeños took part on the historical event, 22,132 voters or 89.71% of the total number of voters voted "Yes" while the remaining 2,538 or only 10.29% voted "No".
-The City of Cabuyao is the 142nd city in the Philippines and 5th component city in Laguna besides San Pablo City, Calamba, Santa Rosa City and Biñan.
+A total of 24,670 Cabuyeños took part, 22,132 voters or 89.71% of the total number of voters voted "Yes" while the remaining 2,538 or only 10.29% voted "No".
+The City of Cabuyao is the 142nd city in the Philippines and 5th component city in Laguna besides San Pablo, Calamba, Santa Rosa and Biñan.

 Geography

 Cabuyao is located 42 km southeast of Metro Manila, at the western portion of Laguna.
-It is bordered by Santa Rosa City to the north, Laguna de Bay, the country's largest lake, to the east, Calamba to the south, Tagaytay City to the southwest, and Silang, Cavite to the east.
+It is bordered by Santa Rosa City to the north, Laguna de Bay, the country's largest lake, to the east, Calamba to the south, and Silang, Cavite to the east.
 Cabuyao is 45 km away from Santa Cruz, the provincial capital, and 8 km from the city center of Calamba, the chartered city and regional center of Calabarzon region.

 The only lake found in Cabuyao is Laguna de Bay.
 Barangays situated along the lake are Bigaa, Butong, Marinig, Gulod, Baclaran and Mamatid.
-Types of Fish found in the lake are kanduli, biya, talapia, ayungin, hito, karpa, mamale, bangus, dalag, papalo, kakasuhet and dulong.
+Types of fish found in the lake are kanduli, biya, talapia, ayungin, hito, karpa, mamale, bangus, dalag, papalo, kakasuhet and dulong.
 The Cabuyao Fishing Port can be found on Barangay Marinig where many Cabuyeños and Cabuyeñas take zumba every Saturday and Sunday as the sun rises.

 For rivers, Cabuyao has the following: